 - For safety reasons, children are not to be dropped off before 7 A.M. without prior arrangements.
 Students who arrive before 7:45 A.M. are to be signed in by their parent at the Extension room. - All students are to arrive before 8:00 A.M. in order to make the 8:00 A.M. bell.
-If you are running late, parents will need to walk students into the office and sign them in. - Children are to be dropped off at the side school gate and proceed directly to the playground, dropping off their belongings at their classroom. - Before school, cars are to enter by way of Clark Ave., at the far driveway past the rectory and church office.
+A duty officer will attend the gate for a few minutes to receive those students who are tardy.
+The student(s) will still be considered tardy.
+Once the gate is locked the parent must park behind the church or by Kindergarten and walk their child(ren) to the office to be appropriately signed in for the day.
+Once the gate is locked the person driving the student to school MUST sign them in.
+You may be called back to attend to this requirement. - Children are to be dropped off at the side school gate and proceed directly to the playground, dropping off their belongings at their classroom. - Before school, cars are to enter by way of Clark Ave., at the far driveway past the rectory and church office.
 Proceed around the parish hall to the drop off spot by the school side gate.

-- The parking lot in front of the chapel/preschool (to the right of the school office) is for PRE-SCHOOL DROP OFF/PICK-UP. - Parents wishing to walk their child to class may do so after parking OUT OF THE WAY OF THE DROP OFF LANES.
+- The parking lot in front of the chapel/preschool (to the right of the school office) is for TK/K DROP OFF/PICK-UP ONLY! - Parents wishing to walk their child to class may do so after parking behind the church OUT OF THE WAY OF THE DROP OFF LANES.
 Hold your child's hand and cross cautiously to the school grounds. - Before school, all students are to wait on the recess grounds and not linger near the classrooms or in front of the school. - Students are under the supervision of the morning Extension supervisor. - At the bell, students are to freeze, wait until the whistle is blown and then walk to the line up area for Morning Prayer at their grade numbers near the building housing the lower grade bathrooms, Tiger's Den and Ball Room.